rodekruis/espocrm-deduplicate/README.md

 Synopsis: a [dockerized](https://www.docker.com/) [python app](https://www.python.org/) that checks for duplicated entries in [EspoCRM](https://www.espocrm.com/).

-Worflow: the app periodically checks if field X in entity A equals field Y in entity B. If so, set a defined boolean field as true.
+Worflow: the app checks if field X in entity A equals field Y in entity B. If so, set a defined boolean field as true.
 Repeat for all entities A and B. Supports fuzzy matching.

 ## Setup